 The PIE project, including the PIE schemes and Chrome browser extensions, is founded by Ziyuan Yao.
 The founder welcomes your participation.
-PIE is free and open-source software, licensed under a New BSD License, and all source code is available on our Google Code site.
+PIE is free and open-source software, licensed under a BSD License, and all source code is available here.
 Read the README file for how to use the source code files.

 - CMU Pronouncing Dictionary provides American English pronunciation data which is revised and used by PIE.

-- Moby Pronunciator II provides pronunciation for words not found in CMU Pronouncing Dictionary.
-It also provides words whose meaning varies with pronunciation (heteronyms).
+- Moby Pronunciator II also provides American English pronunciation data which is revised and used by PIE.
+Moby also provides words whose meaning varies with pronunciation (heteronyms).
 PIE can optionally show a small plus sign after such words.

 - The free font Cherry PIE shipped with and used by PIE is modified from Charis SIL which is produced by Summer Institute of Linguistics (SIL).